-To review workforce core and extended key performance indicators with emphasis on turnover related analysis 5 Complete Associate Director of People - Resourcing The review of workforce KPIs has been completed and provided to the business intelligence team with introduction of additional KPIs to be incorporated into the IPR and accountability framework.
-The IPR is to be updated to reflect the new KPIs. -- ---------- --- -- ---
+To review workforce con performance indicators related analysis e and extended key with emphasis on turnover Associate Director of People - Resourcing The review of workforce KPIs has been completed and provided to the business intelligence team with introduction of additional KPIs to be incorporated into the IPR and accountability framework.
+The IPR is to be updated to reflect the new KPIs. --- -- --- -- ---